jp-duminy/octavian/docs/features/index.md

 This section contains documentation for the features of the package and their outputs.
 All features work out-of-the-box.

-[Galaxy Finding](galaxy_finding.md): the built-in galaxy finding with the FOF6D algorithm.
+[Galaxy Finding](galaxy_finding.md): built-in galaxy finding with the FOF6D algorithm.

 [Aggregate Properties](aggregate_properties.md): physical properties of galaxies and haloes.